Being a nomad isn't easy, but it's what life has given me. I spent

 My homepage, the one you're visiting right now, is a website β or

-possibility of building applications that can run across multiple
+Of course, that doesn't exclude the possibility of building applications that can run across multiple

 specific platform, such as mobile or desktop.